David Jason: Transition into a leading man

 On 16 September 2008, Jason announced that he would step down from his role as Jack Frost after 16 years.
 Three new episodes of the show were shown in autumn 2008, and were followed by a two-part finale in 2010.
-Approached by BBC1 controller Danny Cohen in early 2011, he read three scripts and agreed to shoot a pilot for The Royal Bodyguard, which was shown at the Edinburgh Film Festival.
+Approached by BBC One controller Danny Cohen in early 2011, he read three scripts and agreed to shoot a pilot for The Royal Bodyguard, which was shown at the Edinburgh Film Festival.
 The pilot episode aired on the BBC on Boxing Day but received a poor critical response.
 The series was axed after six episodes.
-In 2010, Jason starred in a made-for-TV movie Come Rain Come Shine with Alison Steadman for ITV about an elderly Millwall supporter.
+In 2010, Jason starred in a made-for-TV movie, Come Rain Come Shine, with Alison Steadman for ITV about an elderly Millwall supporter.

-Since 2013, he has starred in Still Open All Hours.
-It features many original cast members (and a portrait of Ronnie Barker as Arkwright) and is still written by Roy Clarke, the original writer and creator of the show.
+Between 2013 and 2019, he starred in Still Open All Hours.
+It featured many original cast members (and a portrait of Ronnie Barker as Arkwright) and was written by Roy Clarke, the original writer and creator of the show.
 He has also starred as Captain Skipper, a sea captain, sea dog and Pip's uncle in the animated series Pip Ahoy!.

 In December 2021, Jason made a surprise cameo appearance on the Christmas Special of Strictly Come Dancing in the role of Del Boy to pass on a special message to The Repair Shops Jay Blades, who was performing to the Only Fools and Horses theme tune.

 Honours

 In 1993, Jason was made an Officer of the Order of the British Empire (OBE).
-Twelve years later, in the Queen's Birthday Honours List of 2005, he was knighted for services to acting and comedy.
+In the Queen's Birthday Honours List of 2005, he was knighted for services to acting and comedy.
 Upon receiving the knighthood from Queen Elizabeth II at Buckingham Palace on 1 December 2005, he said he was "humbled" by the "fantastic tribute".